rabbit-ear/rabbit-ear-app/readme.md

 ## bug list:

-- [ ] rebuild boundary doesn't work when there are two separate crease patterns.
-- [ ] scale-up a crease pattern, reset zoom no longer works (fixed to old size).
 - [x] viewport resize due to show/hide component does not re-scale origami simulator's html canvas.
-- [ ] simulator "reset", or better "reset zoom" should also reset it's camera

 ## 2023-09-18